-- Admission tickets are limited to campus sales location and may not be offered for sale at commercial booking offices. - Student organizations must use the adMIT ONE Event Ticketing service for online ticket sales OR create an event on Engage and fill out the Ticket Sales Event Approval form. - For adMIT One, tickets will be posted for sale at http://tickets.mit.edu and event organizers may choose general admission or assigned seating ticket sales. - For Engage, tickets will be available on the Events section. - All ticket revenue must be deposited into an MIT internal account. - Tickets may not be sold until the event is formally approved of by MIT - Ticket sales through Eventbrite, Venmo, or other electronic sites is not permitted.
+- Admission tickets are limited to campus sales location and may not be offered for sale at commercial booking offices. - Student organizations must use the adMIT ONE Event Ticketing service for online ticket sales. - Tickets will be posted for sale at http://tickets.mit.edu and event organizers may choose general admission or assigned seating ticket sales. - All ticket revenue must be deposited into an MIT internal account. - Tickets may not be sold until the event is formally approved of by MIT - Ticket sales through EventBrite, Venmo, or other electronic sites is not permitted.